weijiang2009/cs231n.github.io/Readme.md

-Notes and assignments for Stanford CS class [CS231n: Convolutional Neural Networks for Visual Recognition](http://vision.stanford.edu/teaching/cs231n/)
+Notes and assignments for cs231n